jia1/jia1.github.io/content/posts/reach-router-match.md

 draft: false
 tags: ["react","reach"]
 ---
 I use Reach Router.
-I have a component which isn't a child of `Router`, so it does not have the `useLocation` hook.
+I've a component which isn't a child of `Router`, so it does not have the `useLocation` hook.
 But I need to access the current URL in that component.
 Here's how I did it after seeing [Jacek's hint](https://github.com/reach/router/issues/318):

 ```html
 <div>